TEACHING STAFF PROFILES

 My name is Ryan and I was born and raised in Saskatchewan Canada.
 After completing my Bachelor of Science in Geography I was eager to get out and explore the world.
 I came to Hatyai in 2007 and fell in love with the weather, the culture and the lovely people.
 I have been happily teaching here ever since.
 I find the world to be a fascinating place filled with interesting people, wonderful stories and breathtaking experiences.
 My goal in teaching is to encourage my students to be just as inspired by our shared human experience as I am.
 Together we can better understand our past and look brightly towards our future.
 I feel both excited and fortunate to begin my third year at Bloomsbury International School Hatyai.
 In closing, I would like to ask everyone to always remember these two things: 1) Our world is amazing and 2) Never stop exploring!

-CHEERARAT BUASAI (BAEd) - Secondary Teacher of Thai studies
+CHEERARAT BUASAI (B.Ed.) - Secondary Teacher of Thai

 My name is Cheerarat Buasai.
-I am the Secondary Thai Teacher.
+I am the Secondary Teacher of Thai.
 I finished my studies at Ramkamhaeng University.
-My major is in the Thai language and my minor in teaching Thai language.
-I have been teaching for 13 years.
+My major is in Thai language and my minor is in teaching Thai language.
+I have been teaching for 17 years.
 In my freetime I am a part time DJ at 105.5 Sabaii Radio in Hatyai.